Robust certification of arbitrary outcome quantum measurements from temporal correlations: Conclusions

 \subsection{Acknowledgements}

 DD and DS acknowledge Science and Engineering Research Board (SERB), Government of India for financial support through the National Post Doctoral Fellowship (File Nos.: PDF/2020/001358 and PDF/2020/001682).
+During the later phase of this work, the research of DD is supported by the Royal Society (United Kingdom) through the Newton International Fellowship (NIF $\backslash R1 \backslash 212007$).
 ASM acknowledges support from the project no. DST/ICPS/QuEST/2018/79 of the Department of Science and Technology, Government of India.

 \onecolumngrid